-The Nichols Papers can be found in four different repositories.
-The first collection, Jack Nichols Papers, at the New York Public Library consists of correspondence, manuscripts, photographs, news clippings, and other printed and photocopied material.
+The Jack Nichols Papers at the New York Public Library consists of correspondence, manuscripts, photographs, news clippings, and other printed and photocopied material.
 Correspondence includes letters to Nichols and Clarke (1965-1973), including letters from Bertrand Russell and and John Lindsay; copies are of autobiographical notes and Nichols's serial autobiography "The TomCat Chronicles" published in Contax as well as an annotated printout of his Autobiogaphy.
 Also, photographs, ephemera, and clippings of news articles about Nichols and Clarke and columns they wrote for Gay, Screw, TWN: South Florida's Weekly Gay Alternative Newspaper, and other periodicals.

-The second collection consists of photographs donated by Nichols to Rainbow Project.
-These illustrate Washington, D.C. activist and life from 1963 to 1998.
+A second collection of Jack Nichols consists of photographs he donated to the Rainbow Project.
+These illustrate Washington, D.C.
+LGBTQ activism and life from 1963 to 1998.
 These will be available online when processed.

 Other papers are included in the Jack Nichols series of the James Sears Papers at Duke University.
-These papers and files gifted by Nichols to James Sears and concerns topics covered in Sears' first volume, Lonely Hunters, of his series on the Gay South.
+These papers and files were gifted by Nichols to James Sears and concerns topics covered in Sears' first volume, Lonely Hunters, of his series on the Gay South.
 See https://library.duke.edu/rubenstein/findingaids/searsjames/

 Jack Nichols is a gay activist, founder of the Mattachine Society, Washington, D.C., senior editor of the online daily newspaper Gay Today, and author of numerous books and articles.
 See the biographical sketch in the Profile Gallery.